cbcrg/tcoffee/docs/tcoffee_installation.rst

 Third party packages/Dependencies
 =================================
 T-Coffee is a complex package that interacts with many other third party software and/or servers (such as BLAST, see next section).
-All available versions on the server, starting from version 9.03) install on your computer all the third party packages and also setup the variables required for the different T-Coffee options to run correctly.
+All available versions on the server (starting from version 9.03) install on your computer all the third party packages and setup the variables required for the different T-Coffee options to run correctly.
 Whenever the automated installation fails because of unforeseen system specificities, **don't hesitate to contact us**.
 If the installation was successfull with the exception of some packages, users should install the third party package manually.
 This documentation gives some tips we have found useful, but users are encouraged to send their feedbacks and share their experiences in order to improve this documentation.

 Unix/Linux
 ==========